Cheavon Clarke

-Cheavon Clarke (born 14 December 1990) is a Jamaican-British professional boxer.
-At regional level, he held the British cruiserweight title from 2024 to April 2025.
+Cheavon Clarke (born 14 December 1990) is a Jamaican-born British-French professional boxer.
+At regional level, he held the British cruiserweight title from May 2024 to April 2025.
 As an amateur, he won a silver medal at the 2017 European Championships; and bronze at the 2018 Commonwealth and 2019 European Games.

 Amateur career

 Clarke competed for Jamaica in the 2014 Commonwealth Games in Scotland.
 After changing allegiances to represent Great Britain and England, he won a silver medal at the 2017 European Championships.

 He won a bronze medal at the 2018 Commonwealth Games in Australia and also won bronze at the 2019 European Games in Minsk, Belarus.

 Clarke competed at the 2019 World Championships in Yekaterinburg, Russia and the delayed Tokyo 2020 Summer Olympics but failed to win a medal at either event.